Impostor/Impostor/docs/Http-server.md

 ## Use a reverse proxy

 A reverse proxy allows you to forward HTTP requests from users to multiple services.
 If you already have one, you should configure it to add Impostor.
-This page contains an Nginx configuration.
+This page contains an Nginx configuration you can use for reference.

 If you have never set up a reverse proxy before, we recommend you to set up [Caddy](https://caddyserver.com/).
 It is easy to set up and comes with support for requesting SSL certificates out of the box.